valendres/playwright-msw/packages/playwright-msw/README.md

 ### createWorkerFixture

-The `createWorkerFixture(...handlers)` function creates a fixture that mocks api calls on a per-test basis that is automatically started even if the test does not use it directly.
+The `createWorkerFixture(...handlers)` function creates a fixture that mocks API calls on a per-test basis that is automatically started even if the test does not use it directly.
 The provided handlers will be used by all tests by default.
-The created [MockServiceWorker](#mockserviceworker) fixture can be optionally used to customise mocks on a per-test basis.
+The created [MockServiceWorker](#mockserviceworker) fixture can be optionally used to customize mocks on a per-test basis.

-Refer to the [Getting Started: Create a the worker fixture](#create-a-the-worker-fixture) for a usage example.
+Refer to the [Getting Started: Create a worker fixture](#create-a-worker-fixture) for a usage example.
 If this abstraction layer is over-simplified for your use case, the [createServer](#createserver) function can be used instead.

 ### createServer